 Each category is open to videos or films broadcast/released between 30 September 2016 and 30 September 2017 and those entering the awards warrant that each video entered was completed and delivered between those dates.

-Entries should be made by completing the entry form on the awards website before the deadline of midnight on 1 October 2017.
-Public voting started on 10 October 2017 and ended on 30 November 2017.
+Entries should be made by completing the entry form on the awards website before the deadline of 5pm (GMT) on 1 October 2017.
+Public voting will start on 10 October 2017 and end on 30 November 2017.
 We are pleased to announce that over 65,000 members of the public have already registered to vote.